Solmeye/ClienThings/README.md

 - autoDestroy : Automatically destroys a crystal when received if a client-side crystal located in the exact same location was previously destroyed
 - bypassRequiredAiming : Ignores certain conditions such as range, item usage (shield/consumable) or aiming when using autoDestroy
 - maxDistance : Maximum distance in blocks between server-side and client-side actions to bind (prevents unwanted server actions from being considered true by the client)
-- maxTime : Maximum time in milliseconds before server actions can no longer be synchronized with the client (prevents unwanted server actions from being considered true by the client)
 </details>